AdobeDocs/journey-optimizer.en/help/using/data/export-datasets.md

     >[!NOTE]
     >
-    >If you are using Adobe Journey Optimizer along with Real-Time Customer profiles, destination cards will display an "Activate" button, allowing you to both export datasets and activate audiences for this destination, depending on the permissions you have enabled.
+    >If you are using Adobe Journey Optimizer along with Real-Time Customer profiles, destination cards will display an **Activate** button, allowing you to both export datasets and activate audiences for this destination, depending on the permissions you have enabled.

 1. **Select the dataset(s)** that you want to export to the selected destination.
 [Learn more on Journey Optimizer datasets available for exporting](#datasets)